CompuTec/computec-docs/docs/webup/installation-and-activation.md

 After installation, confirm that both the CompuTec AppEngine plugin and the browser extension are active and communicating.

-1. Pin the **CompuTec WebUp extension** to your browser toolbar for easy access.
+1. Pin the **CompuTec WebUp Manager extension** to your browser toolbar for easy access.
 2. Navigate to the **SAP Web Client** page.
 3. Click the **CompuTec WebUp extension** icon to activate the integration.